 An Owner’s Guide: Pet Insurance Terms Explained

 Pet insurance is often more confusing than insurance for humans.
 Since we keep a whole bunch of furry friends in our household, not just limited to dogs and cats, insurance has to be explicitly picked for breed and health.
 Some animals, like German Shepards, are more prone to hip problems, while common pet rats are prone to pneumonia.
+There are many reasons to buy pet insurance, so you should be careful when doing your research and choosing the right one.
 Let’s look at some insurance terms that can help you pick the best plans for your fur babies.

 The most commonly used pet insurance plan, accident only is as the name implies: it only covers accident coverage, like an unexplained or sudden injury.
 This is the lowest cost option and covers multiple minor health issues.